-Department Overview: Cyber Security focuses on the techniques, policies, and procedures that prepare students to secure and defend critical assets.
-Major areas of study include network fundamentals, ethics, computer forensics, and security.
 Cybercrime is increasing at a rapid pace thus creating the need for trained cyber security professionals.
-CBC's curriculum provides the technical skills and knowledge for students who plan to enter the field of information security.

-This program provides foundation for many industry certifications such as Network+, Security+, CCNA, SSCP, and CEH.
-CBC also has a cooperative agreement with University of Washington which allows limited cross enrollment in UW Cyber Security courses.
+The BAS Cyber Security degree focuses on the techniques, policies, and procedures that prepare students to secure and defend critical assets.
+Courses include network fundamentals, ethics, computer forensics, and security.
+This degree provides the technical skills and knowledge for students who plan to enter the field of information security.
+The BAS Cyber Security degree also provides a foundation for many industry certifications such as Network+, Security+, CCNA, SSCP, and CEH.
+CBC also has a cooperative agreement with the University of Washington which allows limited cross-enrollment in UW Cyber Security courses.